 Into each envelope place for that story all the loose resources available—a copy of the written-out story, flashcards of the terms to be learned in the story, extras (e.g., a commentary note or a puzzle), visual aids, handwork, even notes about the location of larger visual aids, etc.).

-Now, what about all those coloring books, flannelgraph series, maps, toys, teacher’s resource books, and you name it that contain several stories?
-These are sorted, numbered, and indexed (see “Indexing Resources below) by the type of storage they require.
-These are my categories:
+Now, what about all those coloring books, flannelgraph series, maps, toys, and teacher resource books that contain several stories?
+Sort, number, and index them by the type of storage they require (see “Indexing Resources” below).
+Here are my categories:

 - (BB) bulletin board items